deic-dk-retired/gossamer/readme.md

 ![](public/readme/all-rules.png)

-The top section shows 6 most recently active rules that were created by *fastnetmon* during a DDoS attack or an anomalous request; and each card corresponds to all attacks grouped by destination ip addresses, and a specific time range.
+The top section shows 6 most recently active rules that were created by the detection engine (we use *fastnetmon*) during a DDoS attack or an anomalous request; and each card corresponds to all attacks grouped by destination ip addresses, and a specific time range.

 Each of these rules are displayed as a /card/, with the range of affected ports displayed as a sticker counter on the top right section of the card.
 A rule /card/ has the most relevant information that a user may need to see quickly, such as the attack protocol, port range on each destination IP that were attacked, the time the rule was enforced, how long it was active for, what action the rule performed in mitigating the anomalous behaviour and its name.
 The card also shows the range of packet lengths and source and destination IP addresses.
 In case some of the values are empty or were not relevant for the rule creation it is replaced by en ellipsis.

-The second section shows earlier active attacks with a little lesser information than shown in a /card/ version of the the rule.
+The second section shows earlier active attacks with a little less information than shown in a /card/ version of the the rule.
 Mouse over on the list item are indicated with subtle colour cues based on the severity of the attack that generated the rule.
 This is to help the user to take necessary steps according to priority of attack.

 ![](public/readme/rule-list.png)

-Since there are several thousand rules in the database, the archive view is lazy loaded and also allows for filtering of the list based on all the information points seen on screen.
+Since there are typically several thousand rules in the database, the archive view is lazy loaded and also allows for filtering of the list based on all the information points seen on screen.
 One can filter the rules based on a date range, protocol, ip address, packet length range or number of affected ports.
 Or one could combine all the available filters to narrow the list even further.

 ![](public/readme/more-rules.png)